Rent regulation in England and Wales

 In general, people renting homes or real property may agree with a landlord to any contract terms they like, but some rights and duties are made compulsory.
 Historically, the United Kingdom sought to ensure fair rents, prevent evictions without a fair reason, and placed obligations on landlords to properly maintain premises.
 Such regulation seeks to redress the inequality of bargaining power between landlords and tenants in a market where there is unlimited freedom of contract.
-Most rights for tenants were abolished by the Housing Act 1980 and in subsequent legislation through the 1980s.
-The remaining legislation is found in the Landlord and Tenant Act 1954, which gives rights to business tenants, and the Landlord and Tenant Act 1985 which gives some rights, although fewer, to people renting for the purpose of a home.
+Most rights for tenants were abolished by the Housing Act 1980 (c.
+51) and in subsequent legislation through the 1980s.
+The remaining legislation is found in the Landlord and Tenant Act 1954 (2 & 3 Eliz.
+2. c.
+56), which gives rights to business tenants, and the Landlord and Tenant Act 1985 (c.
+70) which gives some rights, although fewer, to people renting for the purpose of a home.

 History

 Before the 20th century, and during the industrial revolution, the regulation of the rental property relationship was largely left to the market.
-The first major regulation was introduced by the Rents and Mortgage Interest Restriction Act 1915, largely as a consequence of rent strikes in Glasgow.
+The first major regulation was introduced by the Rents and Mortgage Interest Restriction Act 1915 (5 & 6 Geo.
+5. c.
+97), largely as a consequence of rent strikes in Glasgow.